 The Neighbourhood Planning Act 2017 also introduces a requirement for a local planning authority's SCI to also include policy on involvement in certain preliminary stages of plan making, including in relation to the production of the Local Development Scheme.

-1.5 The geographical area covered by the Statement of Community Involvement
+1.5 The geographical area covered by the SCI

 This Statement of Community Involvement covers all of the Babergh and the Mid Suffolk Districts.